samuelomotayo/data-analyst-sam/README.md

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/0eeeb856-06d5-4793-b7d6-2f2c94c1a4fd" />

 **Dataset:** The dataset includes transactional data from XYZ Retail over the past year, containing the following key features:
-<br>•	Transaction ID: Unique identifier for each purchase •	Customer ID: Identification number for each customer •	Purchase Date: Date and time of the transaction •	Product Category: Category of the purchased product (e.g., electronics, clothing, groceries) •	Quantity: Number of items purchased •	Price: Total price of the transaction •	Payment Method: Method used for payment (e.g., credit card, cash, digital payment) •	Location: Store location where the purchase was made
+<br>•	Operating Permit Number (ID): Unique identifier for each permit issued for each operator
+<br>•	Address: Address where each mechanized system is situated
+<br>•	Mechanized System Status: The status of each system if active or not
+<br>•	Permit Renewal Date: When each operating permit is due for renewal
+<br>•	Voluntary Participant: Indicator for each applicant if they willingly reported their system or not
+<br>•	Marker Colour: Total price of the transaction
+<br>•	Turbidity: The nature of the mechanized system
+<br>•	Legionella: A type of water infection